DCL1: PAZ domain plasticity

 In animals, hairpin-containing primary transcripts (pri-miRNAs) are cleaved by Drosha to generate precursor-miRNAs, a double strand palindromic structure typically call hairpin pre-miRNAs, which are subsequently cleaved by Dicer to generate mature miRNAs.
 Instead of being cleaved by two different enzymes, both cleavages in plants are performed by Dicer-like 1 (DCL1), despite a similar domain architecture between both homologous enzymes.
 Recent single-particle cryo-electron microscopy structures of both complexes of dsRNA structures (pri-RNA and pre-miRNA) as ligand of Arabidopsis DCL1, in cleavage-competent state, suggest that PAZ domain plasticity allow its to get involved in pri-miRNA and pre-miRNA recognition, the possibility of an internal loop binding groove of this protein domain, which serves as an engine that transfers the substrate between two sequential cleavage events.

-Other dicer-like proteins
+Other Dicer-like proteins in plants

 Although DCL1 is responsible for the majority of the miRNA processing in plants, most plants contain an additional set of DCLs proteins with related roles in RNA processing, the number of additional members of the same family depends on the plant family.
-For instance, in Brassicaceae there are 5 additional paralog genes to DLC1, DCL2, DCL3, DCL4 and two RNASE III-LIKE genes RTL1 and RTL2; Howeversome dicots such as Populus trichocarpa as well the majority of monocots plants have five to six DCLs, where DCL2 and DCL3 suffered an additional duplication into the genes DCL2a and DCL2.
-DCL3's duplication is monocot-specific, generating the genes DCL3a and DCL3b, also called DCL3 and DCL5 respectively.
+For instance, in Brassicaceae there are five additional genes paralogous to DCL1, including DCL2, DCL3, DCL4 and two RNASE III-LIKE genes RTL1 and RTL2; However, some plant genomes encode additional DCL paralogs, such as Populus trichocarpa or rice in which DCL2 was duplicated.
+Most monocot genomes encode an additional Dicer, known as DCL5 and derived from an ancestral monocot-specific DCL3 duplication that yielded the genes known as DCL3a and DCL3b, subsequently renamed as DCL3 and DCL5 respectively.